vesoft-inc/nebula/docs/manual-EN/statement-syntax/data-manipulation-statements/go-syntax.md

 If there is no properties, the default value will be placed.
 The default value for numeric type is 0, and that for string type is an empty string.

-Of course you can query without specifying `YIELD`, this will return the ids of the dest vertices of each edge.
-Again, default values will be placed if there is no properties.
+Of course you can query without specifying `YIELD`, this will return the vids of the dest vertices of each edge.
+Again, default values (0) will be placed if there is no properties.
 For example, query `GO FROM 100 OVER edge1, edge2` returns the follow lines:

 | edge1.dst | edge2.dst |
 | --- | --- |